DanielPNewman/BlueEnrichedLightRepo/README.md

 The paradigm script is "DiscreteDots4Patch4_22_05_2014.m" The other scripts/functions in the "Paradigm Files" folder are called by  "DiscreteDots4Patch4_22_05_2014.m"

 ##To reproduce inferential statistics and plots:
 Run Blue_Enriched_light_Markdown.Rmd using R with Rstudio

 ##Full Analysis Pipeline:

+###Raw Data
+The raw data are available [here on FigShare][1] and are open access and available under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 International License.

 ###In Matlab, run scripts to process raw eeg files:
 (note: can skip steps 1 and 2 because they are just for finding noisy eeg channeles, which have already been found listed in 'runafew_BL.m' for step 3)